2024 Wisconsin State Assembly election: District 68

 Incumbent Republican Karen Hurd was moved into the 69th district due to redistricting.
 Fellow Republicans James W. Edming and Rob Summerfield were moved into this district due to redistricting.
-Edming, who had represented the 87th district since 2014, retired and Summerfield ran for re-election in this district, where he defeated Democrat Richard Pulcher in the general election.
+Edming, who had represented the 87th district since 2014, retired and Summerfield ran for re-election in this district.
+Summerfield faced Ladysmith business owner Cliff Taylor in the primary.
+Summerfield defeated Taylor by a wide margin, and defeated Democrat Richard Pulcher in the general election by a wide margin.